JamesWTruher/Modules-1/Modules/Microsoft.PowerShell.KubeCtl/Wrapping.Native.Commands.md

 This can be a challenge as depending on the activity and updates in the tool, wholescale changes can occur which then need to be reimplemented, or the reimplementation will be out of date.
 Worse, if the the command is the client side of a client/server app, changes in the server may negatively effect the reimplementation.

-TODO:  Jim, is it worth pointing out here that reimplementation is a short sighted view of the world - there will be updates to the original command functionality, sometimes very frequently.
-My experience is that as a maintainer, my cost is rasied so high to maintain, that its not worth the initial time to develop the reimplenetation.
-I guess this applies to wrapping teh command as well.

 ### API wrapping